nladkins/sml-challenge/README.md

 Result:

-    The Logistic Regression model Score for the unscaled training data is 0.5132183908045977.
-    The Logistic Regression model Score for the unscaled testing data is  0.8268821777966823.
+    The Logistic Regression model Score for the unscaled training data is  0.648440065681445 The Logistic Regression model Score for the unscaled testing data is  0.5253083794130158

 Following this, a RandomForestClassifier was used to fit the data and print the model's score for the unscaled data.

     rlf_train = RandomForestClassifier(random_state=1, n_estimators=500).fit(train_df_x, train_df_y)
-    rlf_test = RandomForestClassifier(random_state=1, n_estimators=500).fit(test_df_x, test_df_y)
-    print(f'The Random Forest Classifier model Score for the unscaled training data is {rlf_train.score(train_df_x, train_df_y)}') print(f'The Random Forest Classifier model Score for the unscaled training data is {rlf_test.score(test_df_x, test_df_y)}')
+    print(f"The Random Forest Classifier model Score for the unscaled training data is {rlf_train.score(train_df_x, train_df_y)}.") print(f"The Random Forest Classifier model Score for the unscaled testing data is {rlf_train.score(test_df_x, test_df_y)}.")

 Result:

-    The Random Forest Classifier model Score for the unscaled training data is 1.0 The Random Forest Classifier model Score for the unscaled training data is 1.0
+    Random Forest Classifier model score for the scaled training data is 1.0 Random Forest Classifier model score for the scaled testing data is 0.6193109315185028

 The results varied considerably, so the preprocessing was revisited.